Why would anyone need 15 keto almond flour recipes?

 This keto-approved cinnamon roll recipe means you don’t have to settle for a life without these spirals of joy.

 The best part is this recipe even includes a keto-safe frosting to further the authentic taste sans carbs and sugar.
-If you don’t have it handy, you can replace the xylitol in the frosting with other keto-approved sweeteners like stevia, monk fruit sweetener, or swerve.
+If you don’t have it handy, you can replace the stevia in the frosting with other keto-approved sweeteners like monk fruit sweetener.

 You’ll only need to budget for 10g of fat, 10g of protein and 4g of net carbs per roll.